heremaps/xyz-documentation/docs/cli/basic-features.md

     y, ycoord, ycoordinate, coordy, coordinatey, latitude, lat x, xcoord, xcoordinate, coordx, coordinatex, longitude, lon, lng, long, longitud

 If your csv uses different names, you can specify the latitude field with `-y` and longitude with `-x`.
+(If you think this is a common field and should be automatically included, [file an issue](https://github.com/heremaps/here-cli/issues) or better yet, [create a pull request](https://github.com/heremaps/here-cli/blob/master/src/transformutil.ts#L39)!)

     here xyz upload -f /Users/xyz/data.csv -x the_lon -y the_lat